Pompeo to Iraq PM: US will take action in self-defence if attacked

-He said Iraq's government should defend the US-led coalition helping it fight Islamic State, according to the statement from State Department spokeswoman Morgan Ortagus.
+He said Iraq's government should defend the US-led coalition helping it to fight militants from the Islamic State in Iraq and Syria group, according to the statement from the State Department.

 "Secretary Pompeo underscored that the groups responsible for these attacks must be held accountable.
 Secretary Pompeo noted that America will not tolerate attacks and threats to American lives and will take additional action as necessary in self-defence," it said.